microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-model-checklist.md

 ### How will the model be integrated into other systems, and what impact will it have?

 Machine Learning models do not exist in isolation, but rather they are part of a much larger system.
-These systems could be old, prorietary systems or new systems being developed as a results of the creation a new machine learning model.
+These systems could be old, proprietary systems or new systems being developed as a results of the creation a new machine learning model.
 In both of those cases, it is important to understand where the actual model is going to fit in, what output is expected from the model and how that output is going to be used by the larger system.
 Additionally, it is essential to decide if the model will be used for batch and/or real-time inference as production paths might differ.

 Possible questions to assess model impact: